PandaWood/ExceptionReporter.NET/README.md

 PM> Install-Package ExceptionReporter
 ```

+### The assemblies
+For the un-nugetted, the latest release dll/xml for ExceptionReporter is in the 'dist' folder

+## How it Looks

 Many interface elements can be configured: whether buttons have images, what text appears in the labels,
 font-sizes/colors, which tabs are shown etc